 – Such other duties as the President may direct.

 A legendary soldier named Col. David Hackworth points out that the “Blackhawk Down” issue could have been avoided if the Army just called the Marines who had tanks four days away (here).
 The General requested tanks but was denied but they didn’t want to ask the Marines because “We are the Army and we don’t need the Marines.”
-This thinking needs to leave and a valid discussed on the compatibility of the Army and Marines must happen.
+This thinking needs to leave and a valid discussion on the compatibility of the Army and Marines must happen.
 The Marines can supplement the areas where the Army needs an act of congress to move by a simply Presidential Directive.

 There is already an added benefit of using the joint force: